nitiesharya/cluster-regression-model/README.md

 # Cluster regression model for control of nonlinear dynamics.
-The code does the follwoing
+The code does the following
 - generates time series data for the forced Lorenz system
 - Clusters the Lorenz attractor using kmeans clustering
 - Generates a predictive model based on cluster centroids